Quick Start

 2. Call StartSwinging(PlayerCharacter) - it fires an aim trace from the camera and spawns a grapple rope to the hit point

-3. Use AddPumpInput() each tick from input to pump the swing.
+3. Use AddPumpInput(Value) each tick from input to pump the swing.
 Call StopSwinging() to release with a launch

 4. Or use StartSwingingAtPoint(Character, PivotPoint) to swing from an explicit world position